apache/incubator-kie-kogito-examples/kogito-quickstarts/02-kogito-auth-example/docker-compose/README.md

 ### Starting required services

-  You should start all the services before you execute any of the Travel Agency applications, to do that please execute:
+  Before you execute the **Hiring** example, start all the services by following these steps:

   For Linux and MacOS: